Weak Coupling Theory of Magic-Angle Twisted Bilayer Graphene

-{\em The Magic-Angle Correlation Problem---} In this Letter we have reported on the first GW approximation calculation for MATBG.
-The GW method has the advantage that it accounts for dynamic screening of long-range Coulomb interactions, but is less reliable than some other methods in accounting for short-distance correlations.
+{\em The Magic-Angle Correlation Problem---} In this Letter we have reported on the first RPA calculation for MATBG.
+The RPA weak-coupling approach has the advantage that it accounts for dynamic screening of long-range Coulomb interactions, but is less reliable than some other methods in accounting for short-distance correlations.
 Competing methods often require tight-binding models, which in the case of MATBG have the disadvantage that they require the introduction of additional bands \cite{HCPo_TBG_TBmodel_2019} to compensate for fragile topology inherited from the isolated layer Dirac cones.
 Our theory establishes the crucial influence of correlations in compressible metallic states in expanding unbroken symmetry regions in the MATBG phase diagram.
-The GW method is also relevant for other moir\'e materials that exhibit strong correlations.
+The RPA weak-coupling approach is also relevant for other moir\'e materials that exhibit strong correlations.